 Sites that utilize psychological concepts or theories to accomplish their mission (e.g., mental health facilities, educational settings, homes for the elderly, group homes, rehabilitation centers, forensics, work in a psychology professor’s research lab or as a course or committee assistant, or businesses that rely on I/O principles for hiring, training, evaluating employees).

 Expect to work with a supervisor or team that offers training and guidance on a regular basis and can provide you with evaluations and feedback.
 Supervisors should also have a background in psychology, cognitive science, or a related I/O field.
 Ideally, your supervisor should integrate psychological theory or methods throughout your experience.
 Students should be active in using some aspect of psychology or social science at their site.
 Any administrative or clerical work should be limited to 20% of your time at a site.
+If you feel that this type of work exceeds 20% of your time at the site, please talk with your PSYC 495 instructor.

 Q: Can I use my job for an internship?